 Marvin Gerald Balis passed away peacefully at the Pocatello Veterans Home on Tuesday, September 10, 2016, 4½ hours before his 93rd birthday.

-To send flowers in memory of Marvin G. Balis, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Marvin G. Balis, please visit our Heartfelt Sympathies Store.

 Marvin was born September 11, 1926, in Filer, Idaho.
 He was raised on a farm located on Tipperary Corner, Eden, Idaho.
 He attended Russell Lane High School where he played basketball and baseball.
 He was a great pitcher.